 - 1. Log into https://ecompliance.ku.edu.

 - 2. Select the COI tab

 - 3. Conflict of interest disclosure form

-- 1. If you have previously completed one (mainly preceptors who have participated in other studies) use this link to update your conflict of interest form if needed: https://kucoi.ku.edu

-- 2. If you haven't filled out a form yet, Call or email Jeff Casebolt 913-588-4717 and tell him you are a hospital employee (not University employee) and ask him to start the process to have you added to the program so you can fill out the form.
-Once you are added, you should get an email request to fill out the form.
-This needs to be done for the resident to be able to select a preceptor as the PI in the system at the time of submission.

-- 3. This form is created for University Staff instead of Hospital staff so some of the questions are confusing.
+- 1. This form is created for University Staff instead of Hospital staff so some of the questions are confusing.

 - 1. Under the "Institutional Responsibilities" section for:

 - 1. Education-mark NO

 - 2. Research-mark NO (the are referring to company studies)

 - 3. Executive Leadership- mark NO

 - 4. Supervision of employees-mark NO

 - 5. Committees-mark NO

 - 6. Agreements-mark NO

 - 7. Medical orders-mark NO

 - 2. Under the "Additional Information" section

 - 1. List your primary preceptor as your supervisor (Jennifer Loucks)

 - 2. Don't need to list any other supervisors